Affiliate disclosures examples for bloggers and media website

 What forms of compensation should I disclaim?

 It’s very common to get confused especially for new influencers.
-Basically, any time you have contact with a brand for commercial purposes, you need to disclose your affiliate relationship.
+Any time you have contact with a brand for commercial purposes, you need to disclose your affiliate relationship.
 Be careful, this is not only when you receive an affiliate commission in cash.
 Even if they bought you lunch to pitch a product it’s seen as compensation, so watch out!

 This is a list of ways you can be getting compensation from brands and in consequence, you should tell your audience about this relationship.